 Examples of driver negligence include speeding, talking to passengers or using a mobile device while operating the vehicle, aggressive driving, and driving while under the influence of drugs or alcohol.
 Examples of company negligence include forcing the driver to work longer shifts than hours-of-service (HOS) regulations allow, failing to perform routine vehicle maintenance/inspections, failure to vet drivers in their employ, or failing to properly train drivers.

 Due to these time-sensitive factors, you will want to contact a commercial vehicle accident lawyer as soon as possible.
 A lawyer with experience obtaining city bus accident settlements can help you navigate the complex issues at play.
-A case consultation with a lawyer can help you estimate the settlement you may be likely to receive.
+A case consultation with a lawyer can help you estimate the settlement you may be likely to receive and the expenses, harms, and losses for which you may deserve compensation.

 In this distressing period of time following an accident, it is important to have an advocate with a clear head and the knowledge of how to pursue the best outcome for your case.
 Your lawyer will obtain documents, interview witnesses, and gather other evidence to bolster your case.
 They will manage communications between you and the other parties involved as well as provide needed support and guidance in a difficult time.